Welcome to the Kids Family

 Parents, there is an alumni family page we hope you will connect on.
 Past parents are also connected on this group.
 It is a great place to ask questions on how to handle certain aspects of the summer.
 Once a KID parent, Always a KID parent!

 Can I ever go home?
-In normal circumstances, pre COVID, we would encourage kids to go home on OFF days during tour, or after a performance to reconnect with friends and family.
-They were to clear arrangements first with the tour staff and follow the expectations of sign out and sign in.
-Since we must keep everyone safe from attracting COVID, a bubble type summer has been designed along with all outdoor performances.
+We would encourage kids to go home on OFF days during tour, or after a performance to reconnect with friends and family.
+They were to clear arrangements first with the tour staff and follow the expectations of sign out and sign in out sheet.
+This will be provided once we start camp.
 The safety of our troupe and staff is our highest priority.

 A ZOOM parent and troupe member Q and A time will be scheduled shortly in order for our staff to help answer questions on how the summer will be handled in this manner.

 Tell me about per-diem.
-Per-diem is a weekly stipend supplied to the Principals once tour starts. $200/week is directly deposited to a checking/savings account while on tour.
+Per-diem is a weekly stipend supplied to the Principals once tour starts. $320/week is directly deposited to a checking/savings account while on tour.
 The stipend is intended for any incidentals while on tour.
 There is also an opportunity to earn through button sales.
-In 2019 these sales averaged $40/week per KID.
+In 2022 these sales averaged $40/week per KID.
 This is cash in hand.
 Disbursement is handled on Mondays or Tuesdays.
 If a KID has an infraction of policy or expectations, typically a fine is incurred and taken from button disbursement.
+In addition each Principal will be awarded a $1500.00 scholarship after the completion of a successful season while following all guidelines and policies.

 Can I bring a car?
 You can bring a car but NOT as a form of transportation to and from performances.
-Free parking is available underground at WLC.
+Free parking is available at WLC dorm parking ramp.

-All troupe members will take part in a valuable leadership training on June 18th that will allow each participant the opportunity to grow in their leadership capabilities and provide necessary guidance to the troupe and in other areas of their lives.
+All troupe members will take part in a valuable leadership training on June 10th that will allow each participant the opportunity to grow in their leadership capabilities and provide necessary guidance to the troupe and in other areas of their lives.
 Leaders are chosen from amongst their peers and staff.
-Leadership Roles for 2021 include:
+Leadership Roles for 2022 include: TBD

 Workshops & Outreach